eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/quickstart.md

 ## How to start the runtime services?

-The runtime services (like _KUKSA Data Broker_ or _Vehicle Services_) are required to develop vehicle apps and run integration tests.
+The runtime services (like _KUKSA Data Broker_ or _Vehicle Services_) are required to develop _Vehicle Apps_ and run integration tests.

 Currently supported possibilities are starting the services locally and in a Kubernetes (K3D) cluster.